renaissance-publishing/renaissance/content/chapters/24-classes.md

 You have drilled some set of combat maneuvers to the point that they have become wrote.
 On the plus side, this allows you to perform complex *chains* efficiently and powerfully;
-on the down side, however, this means that someone who is familiar with these chains--possibly because they've fought you before, or because they're familiar with the school or unit you learned them from--can reliably predict what you're going to do.
+on the down side, however, this means that someone who is familiar with these chains — possibly because they've fought you before, or because they're familiar with the school or unit you learned them from — can reliably predict what you're going to do.

 - **Requires:** 20 ranks in two *Combat* skills.
 - **Effect:** You can learn a number of *chains*; each chain provides bonuses that build with each successful step.